Hey there! I'm Judith Goddard.

 As time progressed, I continued to practice as an Occupational Therapist while learning as much as possible about the brain and body connection.
 I was fascinated.
 I had always enjoyed lectures on the brain and nervous system in college, but that utterly drew me in this time.
 I began to see how the brain and body connection impacts wellness and wellbeing.
 I saw it in my life as I started recognizing how thoughts, emotions, and energy influence actions.
 I dealt with my long-time struggles with anxiety and perfectionism.
 In 2021, I finally decided to get certified as a Life and Health Coach.

 I founded BrainWings LLC in 2020 after a longing desire to be a person that inspires people to endure transitions while recognizing that joy and calm can also be present.
 To tap into that joy means making a conscious and deliberate effort, which can often be uncomfortable.

-I have chosen to specialize in coaching through transitions.
-A life transition is a change or a passage from one thing to the next.
-A transition can be easy and one that brings pleasure or difficulty and brings pain.
+I have chosen to specialize in Executive function coaching, which is the Self-Regulation of thoughts, emotions, energy, behavior, thinking, and execution skills.
+You often need these skills, especially when going through challenges or changes.
+Change can be easy and one that brings pleasure or difficulty and brings pain.
 It involves moving forward or through.
-The movement is meant to be toward a transformation, a growing in life and not staying the same.
+The movement is meant to be toward a transformation, a growth in life, and not staying the same.
 As a coach, you and I work together to activate awareness.
 I do not fix anyone.
 On the contrary, I spur you to embrace the transformation while adopting healthy perspectives so you can move through and forward.